 - The FULL PROGAMME is available: http://www.ada.net.nz/symposia/auckland-symposium-programme/ links to documentation and the individual artists and presenters pages are all linked from the programme.

-- Space : Network : Memory will be held in Dunedin on 13-15th of September 2013 and explore media art and public space: public artworks and installations using media technologies.
+- Space : Network : Memory was held in Dunedin on 13-15th of September 2013 and explored media art and public space: public artworks and installations using media technologies.

 - See the Call for Proposals for submission details & background information (now closed).

 - The check out the format and local information

 - The very exciting full programme here (including links to papers, works & the documentation of the 3 days of symposium)